Ilkka Mäkelä

-Ilkka Mäkelä (born 25 June 1963, in Elimäki) is a Finnish football manager, former player, and current manager of MyPa.
+Ilkka Mäkelä (born 25 June 1963, in Elimäki) is a Finnish football manager, former player, and current club president of Mikkelin Palloilijat (MP).

 Coaching career

 He was sacked after the 2010 season as FC Lahti were relegated to Ykkönen.
 On 20 December 2010 he signed a three-year contract with Finnish FA, taking the Finland's U15, U16 and U17 teams under his management.

 On 19 November 2019 MyPa confirmed, that Mäkelä would return as the club's manager for the 2020 season.